Home Invasion (Big Love): Plot

 Bill Henrickson (Bill Paxton) surprises Margie (Ginnifer Goodwin) by giving her a brand new car, and she happily decides to take Ben (Douglas Smith) on a joyride, worrying Barbara (Jeanne Tripplehorn).
 Bill also announces that he is installing a home security system, although he does not reveal that Roman (Harry Dean Stanton) is the problem.

 Nicki (Chloë Sevigny) starts planning her son Wayne's birthday party.
 She wants a big venue with up to 200 guests, but Bill forbids her from drawing attention to them, forcing her to relocate it to their backyard.
 Despite installing the home security system, Bill and his colleagues at Home Plus are targeted by Roman's henchmen.
 His associate, Don Embry (Joel McKinnon Miller), is concerned that the company could expose their polygamy, but Bill dismisses it.
 Roman, meanwhile, participates in an interview to offer his support towards polygamy, hoping that the Supreme Court will eventually legalize it.
 However, he draws negative attention when he compares the struggle of accepting polygamy to the struggle of homosexuality.
 Noticing her new neighbors, Carl (Carlos Jacott) and Pam Martin (Audrey Wasilewski), Barbara decides to establish a friendly relationship with them.

 At the birthday party, Lois (Grace Zabriskie) angrily tells Bill that Frank (Bruce Dern) has been very defensive at their home, causing a strain in their marriage.
 When Roman suddenly arrives, Bill scolds Nicki for inviting him, telling her he is the reason behind the security system.
 Tensions arise during the party when Lois meets Margie and criticizes Bill for marrying a young woman.
 This makes Margie defend herself, explaining that she started as a babysitter but that she found happiness with Bill.
-When Nicki presents Wayne with his gifts, she is scolded by her mother Adaleen (Mary Kay Place) for her materialism, causing her to leave the party humilliated.
+When Nicki presents Wayne with his gifts, she is scolded by her mother Adaleen (Mary Kay Place) for her materialism, causing her to leave the party humiliated.

 Frank unexpectedly arrives at the party, and he gets into an argument with Lois over his poisoning.
 She finally admits that she is angered because he killed their dog, with Frank justifying the act.
 Bill finds Nicki laughing with Roman, and after she leaves, Roman warns Bill that he cannot escape him.
 After the party ends, Bill consoles Nicki, who feels she does not belong in the family.
 They are interrupted when the home security system alerts them, finding that Wayne's new pony activated it.